This post may contain affiliate links. Please read our disclosure policy.

 Once the lebne is strained, you can shape it onto balls to prepare it for longer preservation.

-Form the balls – use 2-3 tablespoon per ball.
+Form the balls – use 2-3 Tbsp per ball.
 Carefully place them in a jar.
 Then fill it with olive oil.

 If the balls remain fully submerged in the oil, the quality will be preserved.

 Labneh pairs well with za’atar or fresh herbs.
 Its taste is naturally subtle, so for maximum flavor, serve spread in a bowl.
 Drizzle extra-virgin olive oil and sprinkle red pepper flakes.